-For information on enrollment procedures you have to contact the international schools in question.
+For information on enrollment procedures you have to contact the international school in question.
 If your child is enrolled in an/a international/private school, you must notify your municipality.

 Many children in Denmark attend after-school centres before and after school.
 The centres are often located in the school centre (SFO) at the same time as they are enrolled in the local school.